kacpertopol/kacpertopol.github.io/start/en/en_inv.md

 on the number of exercises that were solved (the grading curve will be determined at the end of the semester).
 Submitting solutions:

-* Solutions to exercises can be sent to <kacper.topolnicki@uj.edu.pl> from your university (!) e-mail address.
+* Solutions to exercises must be sent to <kacper.topolnicki@uj.edu.pl> from your university (!) e-mail address.
 * The title of the message must contain the word "AISD220192020" surrounded by white spaces, the set number, and exercise number.